 Traffic accidents in Indiana are increasing, including those in Indianapolis and the surrounding area.
 From 2012 through 2016, the number of motor vehicle accidents in Indiana has increased from 189,183 collisions in 2012 to 223,734 collisions in 2016.
 Marion County had the highest number of traffic collisions in 2016 with 37,447 collisions that year.
 Passenger vehicles, including cars, pickup trucks, sport utility vehicles, and vans, reported the highest number of collisions each year during the 5-year period.

 Thousands of people suffer from car accident injuries, and hundreds are killed in car accidents while driving on Indiana roadways every year.
 Poynter & Bucheri, accident attorneys fight for the victims of car accidents.
-Our Indianapolis car accident attorneys believe that each victim and his or her family deserve to be compensated fully for injuries, losses, property damages, and wrongful death caused by negligent and reckless parties.
+Our Indianapolis car accident lawyers believe that each victim and his or her family deserve to be compensated fully for injuries, losses, property damages, and wrongful death caused by negligent and reckless parties.

 You Can Talk to Someone Right Now About Your Case!